-Financial Aid Offer: Your offer states the type and amount of financial aid that Milligan can provide if you accept admission and enroll to take classes.
+Financial Aid Offer: A document which states the type and amount of financial aid that Milligan can provide if you accept admission and enroll to take classes.
 Milligan utilizes Net Partner, an online financial aid tool, to send and receive electronic financial aid offers.

-FAFSA (Free Application for Federal Student Aid): Form used to apply for Federal Pell Grants and all other need-based aid.
+FAFSA (Free Application for Federal Student Aid): The form used to apply for Federal Pell Grants and all other need-based aid.
 As the name suggests, no fee is charged to file a FAFSA.

 Financial Aid Package: The total amount of financial aid (federal and nonfederal) a student is offered by the University.
-It is intended to help you fill the gap between your ability to pay (EFC) and college costs (COA).
-It is based on your Financial Need (the difference between COA and EFC).
+It is intended to help you fill the gap between your ability to pay (SAI) and college costs (COA).
+It is based, in part, on your Financial Need (the difference between COA and SAI).
 Using available resources, the Student Financial Services Office will review and provide to each student the best possible aid package.
 Because funds are often limited, an aid package might fall short of a student’s Financial Need.
 Also, the amount of federal student aid in a package is affected by other sources of aid received (scholarships, state aid, etc.).

 Grants: Financial aid programs that do not have to be repaid.
 Eligibility determined by student’s financial need.

-Institutional grant: A need-based grant given by the college or university you attend.
+Institutional grant: A need-based grant given by the college or university.

 Loans: Low interest government-subsidized and unsubsidized loans to be repaid after student leaves school.